hydrusnetwork/hydrus/docs/getting_started_files.md

 ### Other Software

-If you are looking for another media manager to supplement hydrus, check out this user-made guide to other archiving software [here](https://github.com/CuddleBear92/Hydrus-Presets-and-Scripts/wiki/0-Alternative-Programs-and-Resources#software)!
+If you are looking for another media manager to supplement hydrus, check out [this user-made guide to other archiving software](https://github.com/CuddleBear92/Hydrus-Presets-and-Scripts/wiki/0-Alternative-Programs-and-Resources#software)!

-[ComicRackCE](https://github.com/maforget/ComicRackCE) and [Lanraragi](https://github.com/Difegue/LANraragi) are both worth looking into for comics.
+[ComicRackCE](https://github.com/maforget/ComicRackCE) and [Lanraragi](https://github.com/Difegue/LANraragi) are both worth looking into for comics/manga.
 For ebooks, I personally use and recommend [Calibre](https://github.com/kovidgoyal/calibre).
-Similarly, hydrus can be a good fit for small isolated audio like voice clips, but if you want a clean and lightweight music player, try [Deadbeef](https://deadbeef.sourceforge.io/) or [Foobar](https://www.foobar2000.org/).
+Similarly, hydrus can be a good fit for small isolated audio like voice clips, but if you want a clean and lightweight music player that does playlists properly, try [Deadbeef](https://deadbeef.sourceforge.io/) or [Foobar](https://www.foobar2000.org/).

 Furthermore, hydrus is not for everyone!
 Some people prefer a nicer UI or want to keep filenames; others want something more intricate and powerful, or simply something less buggy.
 It is fine to try hydrus and bounce off it--if you do, check out these similar media-management projects: